-The most effective means of treating or remedying TIA is to prevent them from occurring in the first place.
-If you are at a high risk of cardiovascular issues, or have experienced TIAs in the past, adjusting your lifestyle is particularly important.
+ischemic attack (TIA) causes dysfunction due to a temporary loss of blood flow to the focal brain, spinal cord, or retina.
+The most effective means of treating or remedying the transient ischemic attack is to prevent them from occurring in the first place.
+If you are at a high risk of issues or have experienced TIAs in the past, adjusting your is particularly important.

-Aspirin: If you feel as though you’re experiencing a transient ischemic attack, one of the first things you should do it take an aspirin, or warfarin – something that will thin the blood and prevent any more clots from building up and blocking the flow of blood to the brain.
+If you feel as though you’re experiencing a transient ischemic attack, one of the first things you should do it take an aspirin, or warfarin – something that will thin the blood and prevent any more clots from building up and blocking the flow of blood to the brain.

-Lower Blood Pressure: As mentioned, one of the leading risk factors for transient ischemic attacks is high blood pressure, as this can put extra strain on your cardiovascular system, arteries and overall health.
+As mentioned, one of the leading risk factors for transient ischemic attacks is high blood pressure, as this can put extra strain on your cardiovascular system, arteries, and overall health.
 High blood pressure also means that the blood vessels are more constricted, causing blood to pump through faster, and those narrowed channels make it easier for a clot or a clump of plaque to block the flow of blood to the brain.
 Adding potassium to your diet is a good way to naturally lower blood pressure, along with reducing stressors in your life and increasing your water intake.

-Exercise: Staying fit and active is an easy and rewarding way to prevent or remedy heart conditions like transient ischemic attacks.
+Staying fit and active is an easy and rewarding way to prevent or remedy heart conditions like transient ischemic attacks.
 By regularly working out your heart, raising your heart rate, and improving your metabolism, you can protect yourself from a long list of health problems.
 If you have already suffered a TIA or are at high risk for heart trouble, speak to a doctor before embarking on an ambitious exercise plan, and remember – everything in moderation!

-Garlic: One of the most common ingredients in the kitchen is also a useful tool to protect your heart from TIA.
+One of the most common ingredients in the kitchen is also a useful tool to protect your heart from TIA.
 Garlic and its active ingredient, allicin, has been directly connected to lowering blood pressure and dropping cholesterol levels.
 You can add garlic to your meals, or take garlic supplements, which give you a concentrated health boost to prevent transient ischemic attacks.

-Ginkgo: This ancient herb has been used by cultures across the world and is often hailed as a “cure-all” type substance.
-In terms of TIA, ginkgo is known to strengthen blood vessels and arteries, in addition to improving circulation and moderating blood pressure, all of which lowers your chances of transient ischemic attacks and traditional strokes.
+This ancient herb has been used by cultures across the world and is often hailed as a “cure-all” type substance.
+In terms of TIA, ginkgo is known to strengthen blood vessels and arteries, in addition to improving and moderating blood pressure, all of which lowers your chances of transient ischemic attacks and traditional strokes.

 A Final Word of Warning: Again, while transient ischemic attacks only have temporary symptoms that often subside within minutes, they are serious warning signs that should not be ignored.
 These remedies are intended to be complementary options to formal medical attention.
 If you experience the symptoms of a TIA, go to the doctor immediately – better safe than sorry!